Abu Taher: Trial and execution

-Once Ziaur Rahman regained control of the army, he realized that the soldiers' mutiny had to be suppressed if discipline was to be restored.
+Once Ziaur Rahman regained control of the army, he realised that the soldiers' mutiny had to be suppressed if discipline was to be restored.
 On 24 November 1975, he ordered Taher arrested on charges of high treason and murder.
 Taher was tried by a military tribunal inside the Dhaka Central Jail and sentenced to death on 17 July 1976.
 He was executed by hanging on 21 July 1976.
 His last meal consisted of mangoes and tea.
-The trial was later considered as illegal, unconstitutional and a farce.
-The Bangladesh High Court declared it as a "cold blooded assassination".
+The Bangladesh High Court later ruled the trial illegal and described Taher's execution as a "cold-blooded assassination" in its judgment.

 High Court ruling

-On 22 March 2011, the High Court overturned the previous judgement that had authorised Taher's execution by military tribunal while the nation was under martial law.
-The military court judgement was declared illegal.
-The court observed Taher's execution had happened according to Major General Ziaur Rahman's plan.
+On 22 March 2011, the High Court overturned the previous judgment that had authorised Taher's execution by military tribunal while the nation was under martial law.
+The military court judgment was declared illegal.
+The court observed that Taher's execution had happened according to Major General Ziaur Rahman's plan.